sarahtischer/GameCo-Data_Analysis_Project_CareerFoundry/README.md

 ## Project Tasks & Deliverables
 * Identify areas of interest within data analytics
-* Utilize Excel for data manipulation and visualization
+* Use Excel for data manipulation and visualization
 * Explore the dimensions and characteristics of the video game sales dataset
 * Cleanse the dataset to address inconsistencies
 * Transform and analyze sales data to identify trends and patterns